Accuracy and resource advantages of quantum eigenvalue estimation with non-Hermitian transcorrelated electronic Hamiltonians: Introduction

-In the fault-tolerant regime, the state-of-the-art method for finding eigenvalues relies on implementing a qubitized quantum walk operator and finding its spectrum with quantum phase estimation~\cite{leeEvenMoreEfficient2021}.
-Again, this method is inapplicable for non-Hermitian operators: it uses the fact that the left and right eigenvectors of a Hermitian matrix are the same, which is not the case for a non-Hermitian one.
+In the fault-tolerant regime, the state-of-the-art method for finding eigenvalues relies on implementing a qubitized quantum walk operator and finding its spectrum with quantum phase estimation~\cite{babbushEncoding2018,leeEvenMoreEfficient2021}.
+While this method would again work without any modification for CT-F12 Hamiltonians, it is not applicable to non-Hermitian TC Hamiltonians: it uses the fact that the left and right eigenvectors of a Hermitian matrix are the same, which is not the case for a non-Hermitian one.
+However, the problem of finding the eigenvalues of non-Hermitian operators with a quantum computer has been addressed in the literature.
+For the case when the eigenvalues are real, Shao proposed an algorithm which scales as $O(1/\varepsilon^2)$ with the desired accuracy~\cite{shaoComputing2020}.
+The recently proposed quantum eigenvalue estimation (QEVE) algorithm~\cite{lowQuantum2024} improves on the former by achieving the optimal $O(1/\varepsilon)$ scaling in the accuracy and linear scaling in the ``one-norm'' of the Hamiltonian presented as a linear combination of unitaries.

-The eigenvalues of the transcorrelated Hamiltonian can be found using the recently proposed quantum eigenvalue estimation (QEVE) algorithm~\cite{lowQuantum2024}.
-Similarly to qubitization-based algorithms for Hermitian Hamiltonians~\cite{babbushEncoding2018,leeEvenMoreEfficient2021}, this algorithm achieves the optimal $O(1/\varepsilon)$ scaling in the accuracy and linear scaling in the ``one-norm'' of the Hamiltonian presented as a linear combination of unitaries.
-However, Ref.~\cite{lowQuantum2024} only provides asymptotic complexity bounds, so \textit{a priori} it is not clear whether going to the transcorrelated picture and applying QEVE enables reaching the desired accuracy at a lower cost than using standard qubitization.
+Assuming the access to a fault-tolerant quantum computer, the QEVE algorithm could be an adequate method for solving the transcorrelated electronic structure problem due to its asymptotic scaling.
+However, QEVE is a more complicated algorithm which introduces a certain computational overhead compared to the qubitization algorithm, and without constant-factor analysis it is not clear whether the accuracy improvement associated with the transcorrelated method is going to outweigh the overhead.